NegatioN/BattleRiteStats/_characters/pestilus.md

       icon: afd7ecd77cdb3064690b9f0277a774dd
       name: Spiderling Venom
       type: offense
     - color: teal
       description: Queen spawns with a Swarm Shield that absorbs up to 28 damage and lasts 1.2.
-      icon: 7a1d6423f91ba824d8855aa3e9a42247
-      name: Swarm Queen
-      type: support
-    winrate: '100.0'
-  - damage: '4.4'
-    disable: '1.1'
-    energy: '2.8'
-    num: 6
-    protection: '4.6'
-    skills:
-    - color: green
-      description: Hitting an ally with Bloodsucker causes you to deal no damage to self.
-      icon: 991db4d450443e9498711ab935bedf13
-      name: Blood Leecher
-      type: survival
-    - color: pink
-      description: Arachnophobia bounces forward, causing another impact.
-The radius of the second impact is 15 larger.
-      icon: afd7ecd77cdb3064690b9f0277a774dd
-      name: Egg Carrier
-      type: control
-    - color: grey
-      description: Increases the movement speed of the Queen by 40.
-      icon: 7a1d6423f91ba824d8855aa3e9a42247
-      name: Hive Mind
-      type: mixed
-    - color: yellow
-      description: Your movement speed increases by 6 for each enemy or ally affected by Moth.
-Stacks up to 3 times.
-      icon: f561a4d171334264d8f0eac3e9eb6d24
-      name: Overlord
-      type: mobility
-    - color: teal
-      description: Queen spawns with a Swarm Shield that absorbs up to 28 damage and lasts 1.2.